newbie2019-hub/SETUP-CAPSTONE/README.md

  #To access check the url given after running the npm run serve command and open in the browser
 ```

-# NOTES
+# Configuration
-## Checkout the .env file for the configuration of the Laravel Project (capstone-be)
+Checkout the .env file for the configuration of the Laravel Project (capstone-be)
     - DATABASE
 	  - DB_CONNECTION up to DB_PASSWORD
 	- EMAIL SERVICE - An error may occur for the approval/creation of account if this was not set properly
 	  - MAIL_MAILER up to MAIL_FROM_NAME

+If the backend url changes (Laravel) you may change the baseURL from the front-end on these following files:
+    - capstone-kiosk/src/store/base/index.js
+	- capstone-fe/src/store/base/index.js
+	- capstone-fe/src/assets/js/envUrl.js